btcpayserver/btcpayserver-docker/README.md

 . ./btcpay-setup.sh -i
 ```

-## The generated docker-compose is almost what I want... but not quite, how to customize?
+## The generated docker-compose is almost what I want... but not quite, how to customize? <a name="custom-fragments"></a>

 In some instance, you might want to customize your environment in more details.
 Will you could modify `Generated/docker-compose.generated.yml` manually, your changes would be overwritten the next time you run `btcpay-update.sh`.